G'day from W.A.

 The specific name manglesii honours Capt.
 Robert Mangles, horticultural enthusiast, who propigated the plant from seed in his English garden, 1839.

-This perennial plant cultivates well in sandy soil but should be treated as an annual for the ultimate display in your garden to attract honey eating birds.
+This perennial plant cultivates well in sandy soil but should be treated as an annual for the ultimate display in your garden to attract nectar eating birds.